PsyTeachR/data-skills-v2/docs/02-stroop.md

 Now you can use the function `beep()`.
 A <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> is a name that refers to some code you can reuse.

 * In code chunk 2, write and run the below code to use the function `beep()` (make sure you have your sound on).
+* If you get the error `could not find function` it means you have not loaded the package properly, try running `library(beepr)` again and make sure everything is spelled exactly right.

 ```r